MaaKaa/SimpleKafkaStreamsApp/README.md

 3. Open another terminal, go to the kafka folder and create a kafka producer:

-> bin/kafka-console-producer.sh --bro-list localhost:9092 --topic first-topic
+> bin/kafka-console-producer.sh --broker-list localhost:9092 --topic first-topic

 4. Open another terminal, go to the kafka folder and create a kafka consumer: